-Term Definition Actual content (of stabilising agent) The actual content of stabilising agent in the production mix APHA American Public Health Association Allowable working time The time within which compaction and trimming of each heavily bound pavement layer shall be completed, measured from the commencement of the incorporation of the stabilising agent (i.e. mixing of the stabilising agent into the material) to completion of compaction and trimming.
-Cement slurry A semi-liquid mixture of stabilising agent and water.
-For the purpose of referring to cement slurries, the term cemerefer to any stabilising agent which complies with the requirement Clause 6.2.
-Course A layer or multiple layers of a particular pavement material as reflected in the pavement design.
+Term Definition Actual content (of stabilising agent) The content of stabilising agent in the production mix.
+APHA American Public Health Association Allowable working time The time within which compaction and trimming of each heavily bound pavement layer shall be completed, measured from the commencement of the incorporation of the stabilising agent (i.e. mixing of the stabilising agent into the material) to completion of compaction and trimming.
+The following activities are not required to be completed in the allowable working time: hard-cut of the surface prior to placing another heavily bound pavement layer static rolling to prepare the surface for sealing, and proof rolling.
+Cement slurry A semi-liquid mixture of stabilising agent (either a blended cement or cementitious blend) and water.

+Term Definition Course A layer or multiple layers of a particular pavement material as reflected in the pavement design.
 For example, surfacing course, base course, subbase course or improved layer.

-Term Definition Base course (base) A course principally intended to directly support the traffic loads, constructed from a mixture of unbound granular pavement materials, cementitious stabilising agent and water.
+Base course (base) A course principally intended to directly support the traffic loads, constructed from a mixture of unbound granular pavement materials, cementitious stabilising agent and water.
 Subbase course (subbase) A structural pavement course immediately below the base course.
-A subbase course may be divided into upper and lower courses Mixture The plant-mixed heavily bound pavement material after incorporation and mixing of the stabilising agent.
-Mixing plant variability The Mixing Plant Variability (MPV) is an estimate of the likely variability in stabilising agent content that can be expected during production from the actual mixing plant to be used in the Works.
+A subbase course may be divided into upper and lower courses.
+Mixture The plant-mixed heavily bound pavement material after incorporation and mixing of the stabilising agent.
+Mixing plant variability The Mixing Plant Variability (MPV) is an estimate of the likely variability in stabilising agent content during production from the actual mixing plant to be used in the Works.
 The MPV shall be expressed as a percentage, by dry mass, of unbound pavement material.
-Production result A tested or measured result obtained from previous operation mixing plant to produce cementitiously bound pavement materials.
+Production result A tested or measured result obtained from previous operation of the mixing plant to produce cementitiously bound pavement materials.
 A specific test shall represent an individual result.
-Alternative results may be obtained from continuous data collection systems measure the throughput mass of all constituent materials fed plant.
+Alternatively, individual results may be obtained from continuous data collection systems that measure the throughput mass of all constituent materials fed into the plant.
 Quarry A site from which construction materials are won by blasting, ripping or other excavation means for use in their natural state or after processing such as by crushing, screening or combining with other materials.
-The term quarry also includes pits.
-RMS Roads and Maritime Services, New South Wales Target content (of stabilising agent) UCS7-lower The 7 day UCS corresponding to the minimum 28 day UCS specified in Table 7.1 UCS {7-upper} The 7 day UCS corresponding to the maximum 28 day UCS specified in Table 7.1.
+The term quarry also includes pits and natural deposits such as sand sources.
+When used in relation to department's quarry registration system, a Target Content (of quarry may also include a material recycler.
+The content of stabilising agent nominated by the Contractor based on stabilising agent) mix design testing and the historic MPV.
+UCS 7-lower The seven day UCS corresponding to the minimum 28 day UCS specified in Table 7.1.
+UCS 7 -upper The seven day UCS corresponding to the maximum 28 day UCS specified in Table 7.1.